George Turner (Australian politician): Premier

 At the September 1894 election the Patterson government, floundering in the face of the deep depression which followed the Crash of 1892, was heavily defeated.
 Turner's image as a modest, dependable suburban solicitor proved popular, and he also gained the support of the newly formed Labour Party, which won 17 seats in 1894.
 As well as Premier, Turner was Treasurer, Minister for Defence and Vice-President of the Board of Land and Works.
 The Turner Ministry of 1894 included Alexander Peacock, John Gavan Duffy and Isaac Isaacs.

 Turner imposed a policy of strict economy and balanced budgets, raising taxes and cutting spending in accordance with the economic theory of the time.
 Although these policies did little to relieve the effects of the 1892 Depression, they did restore confidence in Victoria's public finances and the banking system.
 The historian Don Garden describes Turner as "frugal, prudent, unyielding and self-sacrificing," an image in tune with the deeply depressed economy.
 His policies of cutting government spending caused increased unemployment, but were accepted as necessary.
 His government was re-elected at the 1897 election.

 In other areas Turner's government was more liberal.
 He persuaded the Legislative Council to accept the abolition of plural voting, and tried unsuccessfully to pass a bill giving votes to women (achieved in South Australia in 1892).
 He also introduced Victoria's first scheme of old-age pensions, together with the Victorian wages boards.
 This latter measure was considered to be his greatest accomplishment, which aimed to combat sweating and poverty together with reforming the hours and working conditions in shops and factories.
 He was made a Privy Councillor and a Knight Commander of the Order of St Michael and St George in 1897.

 In December 1899 discontented radicals joined with the conservative opposition to defeat Turner's government in the Assembly, and he resigned.
 He was succeeded by the conservative leader Allan McLean, but Mclean was unable to consolidate his position, and at elections in November 1900 the liberals were returned and Turner again became Premier.
 He retained office until February 1901, when he resigned to contest the first federal elections.

 Treasurer of Australia

 Turner was elected to the first Australian House of Representatives in 1901 as a Protectionist member for the Division of Balaclava.
 His long experience in Victoria made him a natural choice to be Treasurer in the first federal ministry under Edmund Barton.
 He held this post from January 1901 under Barton and then Deakin until April 1904, and again in George Reid's conservative government in 1904–1905.
 His acceptance of office under Reid offended the Deakinite liberals, and he was not re-appointed to Deakin's second ministry in 1905.
 He retired from politics in 1906, and served as Chairman of the Commissioners of the State Savings Bank of Victoria until his death in 1916.

+He later served from 24 January 1908 to 3 November 1911 as the honorary consul for Sweden in Melbourne.